-The FY2014-2015 adopted budget includes a 1% pay increase to offset the required payment to Virginia Retirement System mandated by the General Assembly effective July 1, 2012 for all permanent full-time employees.
-This represents the third year of 5% that will be phased in.
-Employees will also receive a 1% pay increase effective January 1, 2015.
+The FY2015-2016 adopted budget includes a 2% pay increase to offset the required payment to Virginia Retirement System mandated by the General Assembly effective July 1, 2012 for all permanent full-time employees.
+This represents the completion of 5% to be phased in.
+Employees will also receive a 1% pay increase effective July 1, 2015.